blaenk/site/input/notes/distributed-systems.markdown

 * deletions: information to uniquely identify the row, such as primary key, or the values of all columns if there is no primary key
 * updates: information to uniquely identify the row and the new values of all columns (or those that changed)
 * transactions: transactions that modify several rows generate several records followed by a record indicating that the transaction was committed

+## Trigger-Based Replication

+_Triggers_ are a way to register custom application code that is executed when a data change (write transaction) occurs.

+Trigger-based replication is an _application-layer replication_, and can be used to replicate a subset of the data, to replicate from one type of database to another, or to use custom conflict resolution logic.

+It works by having triggers that then log the change into a separate table which is read by an external process, which can apply any necessary application logic to replicate the data change to another system.
+This is done by Databus for Oracle and Bucardo for PostgreSQL.

+Application-layer replication can also be achieved through other tools like Oracle GoldenGate which can read database logs to make them available to an application.

+Trigger-based replication often has more overhead and is more error-prone than built-in replication, but can nonetheless be very flexible.